 The systems group enjoys outstanding computational resources.
-Current large-scale machines include a 72-node (144-processor) Linux cluster, a 32-processor IBM p690 machine (acquired with the assistance of a $1.2M grant from IBM), 8 and 16-processor SunFire multiprocessors (supported by grants of over $750K from Sun Microsystems Labs), three 8-core, 32-thread Sun T1000 (Niagara) machines, a 16-core (128 thread) Niagara2 machine, and a variety of smaller x86 machines.
-The group also has also enjoyed access to a variety of machines at the University's Center for Integrated Research Computing, the Laboratory for Laser Energetics, the Pittsburgh Supercomputing Center, and other sites.
-For a more detailed list of department research facilities, click here.
+Current research infrastructure includes a large Linux cluster, a 72-thread (36-core) Intel Haswell machine, an 160-thread (20-core) IBM Power8 server, and a variety of smaller x86 machines.
+The group also also enjoys access to a variety of machines at the University's Center for Integrated Research Computing, the Laboratory for Laser Energetics, the IBM Canada Centres for Advanced Studies, and other sites.

 |Project Name||Brief Summary|